acrolinx/platform-api/README.md

 Contact [Acrolinx support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/master/topics/support.md)
 for consulting and getting your integration certified.
-This sample works with a test license on a Acrolinx test instance.
+This sample works with a test license on an Acrolinx test instance.
-This license is only meant for demonstration and development.
+The license is only meant for demonstration and development.
-Once you finish your development, contact Acrolinx to get a license for your integration.
+Once you finish coding, contact Acrolinx to get a license for your integration.

 Acrolinx provides different SDKs and samples for building integrations.